virtuallyawake/todo-api-nodejs/README.md

 Create a REST API to manage user tasks list.

-To implement the REST API just fork the repsository and open a new pull request for each feature.
+To implement the REST API just fork the repository and open a new pull request for each feature.

 # Notes
 * The API needs to be built in Node.js